RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 You will see the characteristic **petal shapes** in all combinations of embedding and attention frequencies.
 Though not super relevant, I'd point out that when the attention frequency (alpha) is lower than the embedding frequency, you get petals that overlap, whereas when it's above, you get petals that don't overlap.

-> A friend Jacob said they're reminiscent of trigonometric polar graphs; indeed, the construction of these curves are different but quite similar, and I wonder if there is some profound connection here.
+> A friend Jacob said they're reminiscent of trigonometric polar graphs; indeed, the construction of these curves is different but quite similar, and I wonder if there is some profound connection here.

 # 6.2.
 Petals in Attention Outputs (z; before `W_O`)?